Ham Hocks and Black Eyed Peas with Cornbread are a Southern tradition on New Year's Day.

 Ingredients

-- 1 pound dry black eyed peas (frozen or canned may also be used)
+- 1 pound dry black eyed peas

-- 6 cups water
+- 6-8 cups water (depends on method)

 - 3 large garlic cloves

-- 1 cup chopped green pepper (optional)
+- 1 cup chopped green bell pepper (optional)

 - 1 cup chopped celery (optional)